priyashaDuvedi/patient_tracker_analysis/README.txt

 		->The search bar on the top helps us to find any record or set of records with similar data.

-		->Clicking on the ‘+’ button on the top will lead to a form which will ask for basic details.
+		->Clicking on the â€˜+â€™ button on the top will lead to a form which will ask for basic details.

-		->In the form if we click on the Add button the details get added as a record into the table and a message is displayed along with their ID’s.
+		->In the form if we click on the Add button the details get added as a record into the table and a message is displayed along with their IDâ€™s.

 		->In the form if we click on the Clear button the Form gets cleared and the user needs to enter the details again.

 		->After adding it goes back to fetching all the records.

-		->If the ‘Edit’ button is clicked, the complete record for the Doctor is shown with Id as read-only as it is auto-generated.
+		->If the â€˜Editâ€™ button is clicked, the complete record for the Doctor is shown with Id as read-only as it is auto-generated.

 		->After the Updating the complete table with all records of Doctor are shown.